Logo

 Description

-Welcome to the Soulac-sur-Mer motorhome area: a warm stop open year-round between the ocean, Amélie Beach and the old village, a short walk from the ferry access station crossing the Gironde estuary.
-You will find wastewater emptying, a potable water filling point, electrical hookups and sockets to recharge batteries; an outdoor service terminal is also available to passing users.
-The area offers direct access to a cycle path to easily reach shops and restaurants, the city sports ground is very close, and Naïades Beach (surf school, skate park and beach bar) is about 750 m away.
-Nearby: covered market at ~2.5 km, summer fairground market, weekly night market at Amélie and two local food fairs during the summer.
+Welcome to Soulac-sur-Mer: a welcoming area open year-round, ideally located between the ocean, Amélie beach and the charming old village, with a ferry access point for crossing the Gironde estuary nearby.
+You will find wastewater emptying, a potable water filling point, electrical connection and sockets to recharge batteries; the service terminal is also accessible from the outside for passing users.
+Direct exit onto a cycle path to reach shops and restaurants, a sports court a short walk away, and about 750 m the Naïades beach (surf school, skate park and beach bar).
+Parking is managed separately from the services.
+At ~2,5 km is the covered market, complemented in summer by a street market, a weekly night market at Amélie and two local gastronomic fairs.
+Come enjoy the setting, we look forward to welcoming you!

 Tourisme